-This course is the second course in the Nursing Leadership and Administration in Health Systems graduate program.
-The purpose of this course is to apply organizational development principles and techniques to evaluate and improve complex health systems and academic environments.
-Standards and criteria from three national quality recognition programs (Baldrige Criteria for Health Care, Magnet Recognition Program, and Pathway to Excellence) will be used as templates to support the design of structures for system improvement and creation of high performing organizations.
-Learners will apply complex strategies such as strategic planning, evidence-based leadership through best practices and benchmarking, communicating for change, sophisticated transition/change management, and program evaluation.
+This is the second course in the Nursing Leadership and Administration graduate program.
+The purpose of this course is to prepare nurses to utilize organizational development principles and techniques to evaluate and improve complex health systems.
+Standards and criteria from national quality recognition programs will be used to support the design of structures for system improvement and creation of high performing organizations.